LVPlayground/playground/javascript/features/gangs/README.md

   - **/gang kick [member]**: Enables leaders and managers to kick members from their gang.
   - **/gang leave**: Leave the gang that you're currently part of.
   - **/gang members**: Display the gang's members, including those who aren't currently online.
+  - **/gang settings**: Allows leaders to change settings of their gang.
   - **/gangs**: Display the gangs currently represented on Las Venturas Playground.

 _This feature is still under development, these commands are currently only available to admins._